oroinc/documentation/backend/setup/system-requirements/performance-optimization.rst

 However, this configuration relies on the ``mod_deflate`` and ``mod_headers`` modules that are needed for the compression and caching to work.
 Ensure these modules are enabled in Apache configuration.

-1. To enable compression, ensure that ``mod_deflate`` module is loaded in your Apache config file as illustrated below:
+1. To enable compression, ensure that the ``mod_deflate`` module is loaded in your Apache config file as illustrated below:

    .. code-block:: none